jukefr/fyle/docs/guide/README.md

 to have any troubles, this most probably will be caused by bad documentation on my part so please do inform me.

+There is a `build.sh` file that I use to build all the tools and push them at once, if you want to add a tool, update the **testing.csv** of the concerned service and the **images.csv** of the main repository root and everything will get built and deployed during the PR merge by myself (for now).

 ## ✅ Testing
 I wrote a very basic `test.sh` script in every service.
 It reads a `.csv` with all the different `services/formats` you want to test with a given `URL`.